dobriban/stat-431-project/README.md

 For each (and many more aspects) there is an extensive body of scientific work being done.
 You only need to read one paper, and to your best ability, summarize the statistical aspects.
 Here are a few questions you should answer:

 1. what is the goal of the study?
-2. what type of data do they use? is it observational, experimental (refer to the sections where we studied this)
+2. what type of data do they use? is it observational, experimental (refer to the sections where we studied this)? are there any possible biases in the data?
 3. what type of statistical tools do they use?
  * 3a. how do they visualize the data? do they use histograms, boxplots, etc? is it compelling?
  * 3b. what kind of statistical methods do they use? e.g., data summarization (mean/median, standard deviation), hypothesis testing, confidence intervals, p-values,  regression analysis,